carousel/php-design-patterns/clasification.md

 *   same interface as wrapped class
 *   alternative to subclassing
 *   must be a subclass of wrapped interface/object
+###Bridge
+*   decouple an abstraction from its implementation so that the two can vary independently
+*   more complex variation of adapter
+*   run-time binding of the implementation
+*   makes things work before design
+*   common interface
+*   decouple an abstraction from implementation/orthogonal
 ###Proxy
+*   provide a surrogate or placeholder for another object to control access to it
 *   limit access
 *   surrogate for another object/
 *   same interface as wrapped class
 *   wrapped may not exist
 *   no object in constructor
-###Bridge
-*   more complex variation of adapter
-*   run-time binding of the implementation
-*   makes things work before design
-*   common interface
-*   decouple an abstraction from implementation/orthogonal
 ###Facade
+*   provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use
 *   higher level interface (for one or many objects)
 *   different interface
 ###Composite (composite/leaf, recursive composition)
+*   compose objects into tree structures to represent whole-part hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly
 ###Flyweight (sharing expensive resources)
+*   use sharing to support large numbers of fine-grained objects efficiently
 *   share what is common (intrinsic)
 *   extrinsic

-##Behavioral (decompositional, external to structure, sernder/receiver)
+##BEHAVIORAL (decompositional, external to structure, sernder/receiver)
 ###Observer
 *   one to many
 *   observer is registered